lab-cosmo/pet-mad/docs/README_BATCHED.md

 ## A final note

-Compared to other universal atomistic models (and especially those trained on the MPtrj dataset), PET-MAD cannot evaluate structures containing XX and YY (corresponding to atomic numbers X and Y).
+Compared to other universal atomistic models (and especially those trained on the MPtrj dataset), PET-MAD can only evaluated structure contatining elements with atomic numbers up to 86, except for Astatine (At).
 You might want to remove those structures in advance, or catch possible exceptions during evaluation.